aliclark/YAS/README.md

       | executes and matches work.assess()
       | the compiler determines whether work.assess() could return or have created a promise;
       | if it's possible then 'prepare' is also an async method which awaits on the work.access() call
+      | and all promises that have been created during its execution
       | 'go' also creates a new memory arena which work.assess() and resulting code will allocate from
       | code in work.assess() can reference memory from prior arenas, but memory from prior arenas cannot
       | reference into a nested arena - instead memory must be copied or cloned backwards.